VerifiedXBlockchain/VerifiedX-Seeder/README.md

 # License

-RBXO Seed is released under the terms of the MIT license.
+VFX Seeder is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.